 Aux Deux Amis

 A favorite late night hang-out amongst the food industry, Aux Deux Amis is a wine bar with delightful and ever-changing small plates, and the place is always buzzing.
+They also have a great lunch formule, and the owner opened a boutique next door that sells fresh produce, craft beers, and a few natural wines, along with super fresh sandwiches and bento boxes at lunch.

 Address: 45 Rue Oberkampf, 75011